 The BCIIP Act gives a relatively broad definition of ‘building work’.
 It covers a number of things:

 - Any of the following activities, where they relate to buildings, structures or works that form, or will form, part of land, whether permanently or temporarily, being:

 - The same activities listed above, where they relate to railways (not including rolling stock) and docks.

 - power supply

 - communications systems.

-- Any operation that is part of, in preparation for, or in completion of, any of the work described above, including:
+- Any operation involved in any of the work described above, including:

-- the on-site or off-site prefabrication of made-to-order components; and
+- the on-site or off-site prefabrication of made-to-order components

 - site restoration, landscaping or the provision of roadways and other access works.